skeeto/skeeto.github.com/_posts/2024-04-14-Speculations-on-arenas-and-custom-strings-in-C-.markdown

 goals, review implementation possibilities, and discuss my findings.
 Following along will require familiarity with those previous two articles.

-Some of C++ is beyond my intellectual capabilities, and so I cannot wield those parts effectively.
+Some of C++ is beyond my mental capabilities, and so I cannot wield those parts effectively.
 Other parts I *can* wrap my head around, but it requires substantial effort and the inevitable mistakes are difficult to debug.
 So a general goal is to minimize contact with that complexity, only touching a few higher-value features that I can use confidently.